-Lemonedes has curated and co-curated numerous exhibitions with scholarly catalogues at the Cleveland Museum of Art, including British Drawings from the Cleveland Museum of Art (2013); Paul Gauguin: Paris, 1889 (2009), co-organized by the Van Gogh Museum in Amsterdam; and Monet in Normandy (2007), co-organized by the Fine Arts Museums of San Francisco and the North Carolina Museum of Art.
-In addition, Lemonedes has curated various exhibitions for the prints and drawings galleries, including Pure Color: Pastels from the Cleveland Museum of Art (2016-17); Imagining the Garden (2015-16); Themes and Variations: Musical Drawings and Prints (2015); and Mary Cassatt and the Feminine Ideal in 19th-century Paris (2012).
+Lemonedes has curated or co-curated numerous exhibitions accompanied by scholarly catalogues at the CMA, including British Drawings from the Cleveland Museum of Art (2013); Paul Gauguin: Paris, 1889 (2009), co-organized with the Van Gogh Museum in Amsterdam; and Monet in Normandy (2007), co-organized with the Fine Arts Museums of San Francisco and the North Carolina Museum of Art.
+In addition, Lemonedes has curated various exhibitions for the prints and drawings galleries, including Pure Color: Pastels from the Cleveland Museum of Art (2016–17), Imagining the Garden (2015–16), Themes and Variations: Musical Drawings and Prints (2015), and Mary Cassatt and the Feminine Ideal in 19th-Century Paris (2012).

-Previously, she has been employed in the Prints and Drawings Department at the Metropolitan Museum of Art and in the Print Department at Christie’s, New York.
-She has served on the Board of the Frances Lehman Loeb Art Center, and served two terms as president of the Vassar Club of Cleveland.
+Previously, she was employed in the Prints and Drawings Department at the Metropolitan Museum of Art and in the Print Department at Christie’s, New York.
+A former board member of the Frances Lehman Loeb Art Center, she also served two terms as president of the Vassar Club of Cleveland.